 This blog topic has been heavy on my mind for a few weeks.
-After treating many of these cases, I have come to the realization that it is beyond time to make this a hot topic.
+After treating many of these cases, I realized it is beyond time to make this a hot topic.

 The truth is, I’m not joking.
 We’re not crazy.
 And above all, we’re not just trying to take your money.
-Let’s discuss!
+Let’s discuss it!